How major credit card networks protect customers against fraud

 If your credit card is issued by one of the major credit card networks, you can rest assured that you’re well-protected against the fast-growing problem of credit card fraud.
 But it’s important to take measures to minimize these incidents and protect yourself against repeated fraud.

 Before you initiate an online purchase, verify that your browser connection is secure, avoid open Wi-Fi networks and consider using a virtual credit card number.
-(Visa, Mastercard and American Express offer virtual numbers, but Discover discontinued this benefit in favor of $0 liability protection and a credit freeze feature.)
+(Visa, Mastercard and American Express offer virtual numbers, but Discover does not currently offer this benefit.)
 It’s also wise to set up mobile fraud alerts, review account statements and credit reports regularly and report credit card fraud if necessary.